oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

 Click on the Secret name and take note of its **OCID**.
-We need to provide this value in the WebLogic for OCI Stack configuration form:
+We need to provide this value in the WebLogic for OCI Stack configuration form, so make sure to copy this OCID to your notebook.

 ![](images/wlscnonjrfwithenvprereq/image730.png)